zpainter/iassist/content/conferences/iassist2024/faq.md

 ### What is included in the full registration fees?

-**Registration for IASSIST 2024** includes access to all sessions and provided meals and breaks that are included on the schedule from Tuesday evening through Friday.
+**In-Person Registration** for IASSIST 2024 includes access to all sessions and provided meals and breaks that are included on the schedule from Tuesday evening, May 28 through Friday, May 31.

 _* Pre-conference workshops can be added to your registration for an additional fee_.

-**One-Day ONLY Registration for IASSIST 2024** includes access to all sessions and meals and breaks that are included on the schedule for the One Day selected.
+**In-Person One-Day ONLY Registration** for IASSIST 2024 includes access to all sessions and meals and breaks that are included on the schedule for the One Day selected.
 Reception and Banquet are excluded from One-Day registration.

 ### What meals are included with registration?

-TBA
+Light morning break, full lunch, and an afternoon break will be provided to all in-person registrants Wednesday through Friday.

 ### What sessions will be virtual and live streamed?